Azure/open-service-broker-azure/docs/quickstart-aks.md

 ### Create a Kubernetes cluster using AKS

 Next we will create a managed Kubernetes cluster using AKS.
 AKS will create a managed Kubernetes cluster for you.
-Once the cluster is created, geting started with OSBA is very similar to doing so on [Minikube](quickstart-minikube.md), with a few exceptions:
+Once the cluster is created, getting started with OSBA is very similar to doing so on [Minikube](quickstart-minikube.md).

-* As AKS is currently in preview, you will need to enable it in your subscription
-* AKS currently does _not_ support RBAC, so we will need to explicity disable that when we install service catalog.

 1. Enable AKS in your subscription, use the following command with the az cli:
     ```console